The Haunting Ruins of Beijing’s Old Summer Palace

 Such emotions and reactions were the reason I visited the palace.
 I sought to understand what China – and the wider world – lost through its destruction.

-To get to the Western mansions, I asked the driver to take me to the eastern entrance of the Palace, not knowing if I was going to find a ticket office there.
+To get to the Western mansions, I asked the taxi driver to take me to the eastern entrance of the Palace, not knowing if I was going to find a ticket office there.
 Thankfully there was one; more importantly, it was also open.
 I bought an extended ticket and marched through the iron-barred gate, 25 RMB lighter.

 Looking at the sun is never advisable, but on this freezing, foggy morning, the pollution cut out the worst of its glare.
 I could well have been walking through Silent Hill; such was the smog’s effect.
 Despite that, there were still several elderly ladies and gentlemen brisk-walking and exercising in the outer park.